Matrixx-Devices/android_vendor_MatrixxOTA/instruction/topaz.md

 **Before start flashing.....**

 1. Your bootloader must be unlocked
-2. You have to be on OS1.0.5.0.UMGMIXM firmware
+2. You have to be on OS1.0.5.0.UMGMIXM (for topaz) / OS1.0.7.0.UMTMIXM (for tapas) firmware
 ----

 ## Vanilla variant